rikutiira/reswap/README.md

 /**
  * reactions.js
  */
 import { actions } from './store'

-//logging as side-effect to an action actions.saveTodos$.subscribe({
+//logging as side-effect to an action, it makes sense to have actions when you have
+//multiple subscribers
+actions.saveTodos$.subscribe({
     next: (todos) => log('saved todos', todos)
 })